General Service Information

 • Apply a 10% bleach solution (your local home improvement store will carry mold removing solutions; however, bleach is the most recommended by the EPA).

 • Carpeting or fabrics and ceiling tiles may need to be replaced once they become moldy.

 The final steps in maintaining a mold- and mildew-free environment are to keep it dry and keep it clean!

 It might be difficult to maintain a dry and clean environment in your sunroom, especially when you have a number of plants in the area.
 Get to know your greenhouse/sunroom.
-When the outside temperature changes, what happens to your room?
-Proper use of humidifiers and dehumidifiers, thermostats and moisture gauges can help control moisture levels; thus, helping to prevent mold and mildew within your room.
+What happens to your room when the outside temperature changes?
+Proper use of humidifiers and dehumidifiers, thermostats, and moisture gauges can help control moisture levels; thus, helping to prevent mold and mildew within your room.

-Mold can grow not only within the room but also on the exterior of the room.
+Mold can grow also grow on the exterior of the room.
 Since the exterior climate and moisture cannot be controlled, it is important to focus on the mold’s food source.
 Leaves and dirt are natural organic food sources.
-Cleaning the outside glass and frame periodically will help prevent mold growth.
+Periodically cleaning the outside glass and frame will help prevent mold growth.
 Keeping weep holes clear and unclogged for proper weeping of the room will also aid in the moisture control inside the room.